Preface

 Scientists speak mainly in terms of a food web, not a hierarchical food chain.

 Natural predators, apex or not, have physical characteristics that allow them to seize and kill their prey, rip and tear their prey’s flesh, and then eat the raw flesh.
-Humans lack the ability to do this with without tools.
+Humans lack the ability to do this without tools.

 It’s not logical to use other’s circumstances to justify our actions under different circumstances.